-How to become an ambulatory care nurse.
 In order to specialize as an ambulatory care nurse, you must first be a certified registered nurse.
-For that, you’ll need your bachelor’s of science in nursing along with passing the National Council license exam for registered nurses (NCLEx-RN).
+For that, you’ll need to complete a RN program along with passing the National Council license exam for registered nurses (NCLEx-RN).

 How long does it take to become an ambulatory care nurse?